qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/basic_analysis.rst

 :kbd:`TOWN` is equal to :kbd:`Swellendam`.

 * Double-click the word :kbd:`TOWN` in the :guilabel:`Fields` list.
-* Watch what happens in the :guilabel:`SQL where clause` field below:
+* Watch what happens in the :guilabel:`Provider specific filter expression` field below:

 .. image:: /static/training_manual/vector_analysis/014.png
    :align: center